dtilson/DavidsFirstRepositiry2017/README.md

 # DavidsFirstRepositiry2017
-Initial plan was to host a homework for a Coursera Homework
+Initial plan is to host a homework for a Coursera Homework Maybe I will also use it for other work